 The legislation does not contain a reference to the treaty concepts of 'permanent establishment' or 'permanent representative'.
 The threshold for tax liability is normally lower under Norwegian domestic law than the taxing right afforded to source states under double tax treaties (DTTs).

-With respect to DTTs, the Norwegian tax authorities will, to a large extent, follow the Organisation for Economic Co-operation and Development (OECD) Commentaries when interpreting the relevant DTT, if the wording is similar to the OECD Model Tax Convention.
+With respect to DTTs, the Norwegian tax authorities will, to a large extent, follow the Organisation for Economic Co-operation and Development (OECD) Commentaries when interpreting the relevant DTT, provided the wording is similar to the OECD Model Tax Convention.